g-merrill/making-a-flask-react-app-from-scratch/README.md

   "dependencies": {
 …
 ```
-) making sure you are in the react frontend directory
-) In the terminal, type :
+88) Making sure you are in the react frontend directory, in the terminal, type :
 ```
 npm run build
 ```
-) Install any necessary packages that you are prompted to
+89) Install any necessary packages that you are prompted to
-) You should see a react folder in the api/static folder now and and index.html in the templates folder
+* You should see a react folder in the api/static folder now and and index.html in the templates folder
-) __Note:__ Anytime you make any changes to your react frontend, you need to do 'npm run build' to update the actually served files inside the api directory
+* __Note:__ Anytime you make any changes to your react frontend, you need to do 'npm run build' to update the actually served files inside the api directory
-) Start up your flask backend
+90) Start up your flask backend
-) Browse to localhost:5000
+91) Browse to localhost:5000
-) You should see your react frontend with the sample token message!
+* You should see your react frontend with the sample token message!
-) git commit and push and wait for Heroku to rebuild/redeploy
+92) git commit and push and wait for Heroku to rebuild/redeploy

 **Congrats, you made it to the end of this guide!**